 Senators force third war powers vote to limit Trump's strikes on Venezuela

-Washington — The Senate is expected to take a third vote today on another war powers resolution to limit President Trump's ability to strike Venezuela as the U.S. leader continues to take unilateral action against the South American country.
+Washington — The Senate is set to vote for the third time Thursday on a powers resolution that would limit President Trump's ability to strike Venezuela as the U.S. leader continues to take unilateral action against the South American country.

 The vote, scheduled for late Thursday morning, comes days after the U.S. captured Venezuelan leader Nicolás Maduro and his wife in a nighttime raid that came not only as a surprise to the former president, but also to Congress.